Xi'an Jiaotong University

+Xi'an Jiaotong University (XJTU; 西安交通大学) is a public university in Xi'an, Shaanxi, China.
+It is affiliated with and funded by the Ministry of Education of China.
+The university is part of Project 211, Project 985, and the Double First-Class Construction.
+It is a member of the C9 League.

 XJTU houses five state key laboratories, four state special laboratories, and two state engineering research centers.
 Two of its eight affiliated teaching hospitals are ranked among China's top 100 hospitals.
-It is the hub of the University Alliance of the Silk Road, an international academic alliance under the umbrella of the China's Belt and Road Initiative that aims to build educational collaboration and fuel economic growth in countries along the Silk Road Economic Belt and key partners worldwide.
+It is the hub of the University Alliance of the Silk Road, an international academic alliance under the umbrella of China's Belt and Road Initiative that aims to build educational collaboration and fuel economic growth in countries along the Silk Road Economic Belt and key partners worldwide.

-Xi'an Jiaotong University consistently features in the top 300th global universities as ranked by the QS World University Rankings, and the U.S. News & World Report, and the Academic Ranking of World Universities.